 What cannot be funded?

 - On-going revenue costs or overheads (e.g. salaries, rent, advertising, promotional materials).
-The exception to this is the creation of Community-led Plans.
-However, revenue costs associated with the resulting projects will not be funded.
+Exception: The creation of Community-led Plans (revenue costs associated with the resulting projects will not be funded.)

 - Projects that replace funding by other public sector bodies, including parish councils (e.g. youth services, highways)

 - Costs associated with Community Speedwatch schemes or other traffic initiatives